Erdragh/Finite-State-Machine/README.md

 Honestly, I am new to all of this.
 All I can give you is what I worked with:

 - VSCode with the Java Extension Pack
-- [This: the JSON-java library](https://github.com/stleary/JSON-java) to read my `language.json` file
 - I don't know if you'll have to add the folder to the Source Path in VSCode manually.
 I hope you won't.
 Good luck.

 I thank you a lot if you can bring yourself to contribute to this software.